CristianDavideConte/universalSmoothScroll/docs/FAQ.md

 ## Q: What are _`_scrollX()`_ and _`_scrollY()`_ ?
 A: They are functions that can only be internally accessed by the API, you won't be able to invoke them. <br/>
-They execute all the instructions needed for a single scroll-animation-step on respectively the x-axis and the y-axis.
+They execute all the instructions needed for a single scroll-animation-step on, respectively, the x and y axis.

 ---
 <br/>